haggen/wow/classic/Focused/README.md

 Simply delete the `Focused` folder in your add-ons directory.

 Please note that uninstalling the add-on won't restore your character's and target's portrait position.
-For that you'll need to reset their position via the right-click menu.
+For that you'll need to reset their position right-clicking each of them and selectin Move Frame > Reset Position.

 ## License